 Check the condition of the guide bar each time the chain is sharpened.
-A worn guide bar will damage the chain and make cutting difficult.
+A worn quide bar will damage the chain and make cutting difficult.
 To maintain guide bar:

-Disconnect the chain saw from the power source.
-See instructions under Chain Banka and the chain saw from the power source.
-Chain Replacement".

-Remove bar and chain from saw.

-Clean all sawdust and any other debris from the guide bar groove and sprocket hole after each use.
+- Disconnect the chain saw from the power source.
+See instructions under "Chain Replacement". - Remove bar and chain from saw. - Clean all sawdust and any other debris from the guide bar groove and sprocket hole after each use.
 Remove Sawdust From Guide

-Add lubricant to sprocket hole after each use

-Burring of guide bar rails is a normal process of rail wear.
-Remove these burrs with a flat file.

-When rail top is uneven, use a flat file to restore square edges and sides.
+- Add lubricant to sprocket hole after each use. - Burring of guide bar rails is a normal process of rail wear.
+Remove these burrs with a flat file. - When rail top is uneven, use a flat file to restore square edges and sides.